Edward H. R. Green: Death

-He died of heart disease at Lake Placid, New York, in 1936.
-In accordance with Green's last request, his widow had his amputated leg exhumed and reunited with the rest of his body.
+Green died of heart disease at Lake Placid, New York, in 1936.
+In accordance with his last request, his widow had his amputated leg exhumed and reunited with the rest of his body.

 His widow and his sister fought over his estate, estimated at the time as $44,384,500 or "more than $40 million".
 Green had persuaded Mabel to sign a prenuptial agreement, which limited her to a $1,500 monthly stipend, but she challenged it in court.
 She eventually settled for $500,000.

 Four states, Texas, Massachusetts, Florida and New York, fought over who would collect $6 million in inheritance taxes.
 The United States Supreme Court awarded the money to Massachusetts.